AdobeDocs/campaign-classic-learn.en/help/orchestrating-campaigns/cross-channel-campaigns.md

 In a cross-channel campaign, a single marketing communication utilizes multiple channels to reach a wider target audience based on the preferred recipient channel.

-Learn how to create a cross-channel campaign utilizing email, SMS, and a direct mail deliveries.
+Learn how to create a cross-channel campaign using email, SMS, and direct mail deliveries.

 >[!VIDEO](https://video.tv.adobe.com/v/330990?quality=12)